HuyBui2811/Games-2048/README.md

 🎮 2048 Game (Python CLI)
-Trò chơi 2048 viết bằng Python, chạy trên terminal.(BTL)
+A 2048 game written in Python, playable in the terminal.
+(Final Project)

-🚀 Cách chạy
+🚀 How to Run

 python Vserver.py
 python Vclient.py

-🎮 Điều khiển
+🎮 Controls
-W / A / S / D hoặc các phím mũi tên để di chuyển
+Use W / A / S / D or arrow keys to move.

-Mục tiêu: tạo ô số 2048
+Goal: Create a tile with the number 2048.